Garry Klooesterman

 Key digital signature features

 Whether you’re a small business or a large corporation, navigating the world of regulations, guidelines, and compliance can be challenging and feel complex.
 The Electronic Signatures in Global and National Commerce Act provides the guidelines for handling electronic records and electronic signatures without compromising legality.
-While we have only looked at the ESIGN Act, to ease the twists and turns of implementing digital signatures to comply with the ESIGN Act or other regulations, Apryse has a Digital Signatures SDK to overcome limitations and ensure compliance to keep your business ahead in today’s global economy.
+While we’ve focused on the ESIGN Act here, businesses must often comply with additional regulations, such as eIDAS compliance.
+To simplify the implementation of compliant digital signatures, Apryse offers a Digital Signatures SDK that helps overcome limitations and ensures compliance, keeping your business ahead in today’s global economy.

 Try out our digital signature demo for yourself.